project-sekai-ctf/sekai.team/data/blog/idekctf-2022/nmpz.md

 ## Afterword

-With this, the entire flag is revealed, and was successfully submitted with a lowercase `e` for the eighth character (the country was actually <CountryFlag country="sz" /> [Eswatini](https://en.wikipedia.org/wiki/Eswatini)); the flag is `idek{BReAK_me_sPaCEbaR}`.
+With this, the entire flag is revealed, and was successfully submitted with a lowercase “e” for the eighth character (the country was actually <CountryFlag country="sz" /> [Eswatini](https://en.wikipedia.org/wiki/Eswatini)); the flag is `idek{BReAK_me_sPaCEbaR}`.

-This challenge would have not been possible if the flag wasn't made up of recognizable English words.
-When we were approaching the end, we simply inferred that the last bit spelled "spacebar" - although we could have brute forced all 8 different capitalizations of "bar" (2^3) by the time we finished "sPaCE", we felt like doing so would have detracted from the fun of the challenge.
+This challenge would have not been possible if the flag wasn’t made up of recognizable English words.
+When we were approaching the end, we simply inferred that the last bit spelled “spacebar”—although we could have brute forced all 8 different capitalizations of “bar” ($2^3$) by the time we finished “sPaCE”, we felt like doing so would have detracted from the fun of the challenge.

-Overall, I didn't just learn more about GEOSINT-style challenges - I came to a greater understanding of how absolutely massive Earth is.
-I guess that's part of the fun in playing GeoGuessr!
+Overall, I didn’t just learn more about [GEOINT](https://en.wikipedia.org/wiki/Geospatial_intelligence)-style challenges—I came to a greater understanding of how absolutely massive Earth is.
+I guess that’s part of the fun in playing GeoGuessr!

 Here is a final table of all the countries (and what I guessed incorrectly):